Projects for Team Collaboration

 Sidebar

-Hit the Create Project button located in the top right-hand corner.
+Click on the Create Project button at the top right-hand corner to create new project.

 Create Project

-The first thing to do is give your project a name.
-Next, you can choose to give the project a short description and provide any tags that will help your team find it easily.
+Once selected the first thing you need to do is give your project a name.
+Next, you can choose to give a short description and provide any tags that will help your team to find this project easily.
 The next important step is to select which JuliaHub application the project should launch in by default.

 Default Application

-At this point, you should also specify the workflow (either collaborative or exclusive).
+Next, you will be required to also specify the workflow (either Collaborative or Exclusive).
 Collaborative editing lets multiple contributors work on a project at the same time, combining their changes when they are ready.
 In an exclusive editing workflow, the ability to modify files in the project is delegated to one contributor at a time.

 Adding Teams and Users

 Projects and the resources that are part of a project are meant to be accessible only by the teams and users you designate for that particular project.
-On the next screen, you will be asked to add team members to the project and select how your organization as a whole can access the project.
+In step-3, you will be asked to add team members to the project and select how your organization as a whole can access the project.
 Add groups or individual users to the project and use the dropdown to change the kind of permissions they have using one of our default roles.
 The default roles are:

 • Viewer: can view content, but has no other permissions (no edit or write access)